zenny-chen/TouchJSON/README.markdown

 # TouchJSON HOWTO

+## IMPORTANT

+TouchJSON has been deprecated.
+Expect no more improvements, bug fixes or merged pull requests.

+iOS and Mac OS X have had native JSON support for since iOS 5.0 and OS X 10.7 - as of today these are two OS versions ago.
+You should be using the OS JSON support (NSJSONSerialization) and _not_ using _any_ third party JSON library.
+The OS native JSON class is more than good enough for most people who can run on iOS 5/OSX 10.7 and up.

+This repository will not be going away any time soon.
+But you should NOT be using this code in your new projects.

+Thank you for all your bug reports, feature ideas, general support and beer.

+	Jon. (@schwa)

 ## Introduction

 TouchJSON is an Objective-C based parser and generator for JSON encoded data.
 TouchJSON compiles for